mozilla/sccache/docs/Configuration.md

 * `SCCACHE_ALLOW_CORE_DUMPS` to enable core dumps by the server
 * `SCCACHE_CONF` configuration file path
 * `SCCACHE_CACHED_CONF`
-* `SCCACHE_IDLE_TIMEOUT` how long the local daemon process waits for more client requests before exiting
+* `SCCACHE_IDLE_TIMEOUT` how long the local daemon process waits for more client requests before exiting.
+Set to `0` to run sccache permanently
 * `SCCACHE_STARTUP_NOTIFY` specify a path to a socket which will be used for server completion notification
 * `SCCACHE_MAX_FRAME_LENGTH` how much data can be transferred between client and server
 * `SCCACHE_NO_DAEMON` set to `1` to disable putting the server to the background